 Kyle lives in the suburban wilds of Canada with his adorable wife, their rambunctious son, and their adventurous daughter.
 He writes about shapeshifters, superheroes, and the occasional clockwork beast, moonlights as an editor at Meerkat Press, and has a terrible habit of saying the wrong thing at the most inopportune moments (just ask his wife).

-He is a traditionally published writer of flash fiction and short fiction, has worked as an assistant editor and co-editor, and will make his novel-length fiction debut on March 31, 2020, with the release of Beast Heart — a Young Adult Paranormal/Steampunk adventure.
+He is a traditionally published writer of flash fiction and short fiction, has worked as an assistant editor and co-editor, and made his novel-length fiction debut in 2020 with the release of Beast Heart — a Young Adult Paranormal/Steampunk adventure.

 I dabbled in a lot of poetry and creative writing in my youth, but the real tipping point came in my early twenties, when I stumbled upon a short-story collection by Ray Bradbury.
 After falling in love with his words, I decided, then and there, that I wanted to be a Writer (with a capital W).
 I’ve been trying to master the craft (and the art) ever since.